 How to Peel Chickpeas

-There are two methods for skinning beans.
+There are two methods you could use for skinning the beans.

 - Warm the beans in the microwave or in a skillet for 2-3 minutes.
-Place them in a large bowl and fill it with cold water.
+Place them in a large bowl and fill it with cold ice water.
 Rub the beans between your hands, and the skins will fall off and float to the surface.
 You may have to repeat this 2-3 times to get all of them.